Orientable hyperbolic 4-manifolds over the 120-cell

 \textbf{Theorem \ref{theorem:orientable}.} \emph{There are exactly 56 orientable small covers over the right-angled hyperbolic 120-cell up to homeomorphism.}

-We apply the Grouping algorithm to classify the 61,440 $GL_4(\mathbb{Z}_2)$-equivalent classes of $(7,11,13,14)$-coloring by DJ-equivalent and obtain 56 many final results.
-They are all orientable according to Theorem \ref{theorem: NakayamaN}.
-The characteristic vectors are all of size of $1\times 120$ and the 2-digit denoting forms of colors are replaced by letters successively, namely 10, 11, 12, 13, 14 and 15 are denoted by $a,~~b,~~c,~~d,~~e,~~f$ respectively.
-For example the first result in Table \ref{table:ori} actually means the characteristic vector below:
+We apply the Grouping algorithm to classify the 61,440 $GL_4(\mathbb{Z}_2)$-equivalence classes of the $(7,11,13,14)$-coloring by DJ-equivalence and obtain 56 final results.
+They are all orientable according to Corollary \ref{corollary: NakayamaN}.
+The characteristic vectors are all of size of $1\times 120$ and the 2-digits denoting forms of the colors are replaced by letters successively, namely 10, 11, 12, 13, 14, and 15 are denoted by $a,~~b,~~c,~~d,~~e,$ and $f$, respectively.
+For example, the first result in Table \ref{table:ori} actually means the characteristic vector below:

-Which means, for example, the first 13 facets are colored by $1,2,4,8,2,8,4,11,14,14,7,7,13$ respectively.
-All the 56 orientable characteristic vectors are arranged in Table \ref{table:ori} below.
-Readers can get a closed orientable hyperbolic $4$-manifold with this vector and Table \ref{table:coor1}--\ref{table:coor3}.
+All of the 56 characteristic vectors are reported in Table \ref{table:ori}.
+The readers can obtain the closed orientable hyperbolic $4$-manifolds from the characteristic vectors and the combinatorics of the 120-cell given in Tables \ref{table:coor1}--\ref{table:coor3}.

 { { \baselinestretch{1.5}\selectfont } }